mvmorin/queller-bot/general-rules.md

-# Queller: War of the Ring Shadow AI CLI
+# Queller CLI: War of the Ring Shadow AI

 ---